srycyk/mine/README.md

 > Proxy servers trick the host into thinking
 > that your requests come from elsewhere.

-In the event of a failure, it will recover from an exception, and will re-attempt the request, but not indefinitely.
+If a failure occurs, it will recover from an exception, and re-attempt the request, but not indefinitely.

 But the likelihood is that if it fails once, it'll do the same again.
 So if the fetching of a particular page is not necessary,